BobDoleOwndU/FcnpTool/README.md

 To convert a .fcnp to an editable .xml, drag and drop it on the tool.
 To convert a .xml to a .fcnp file, drag and drop a .fcnp.xml file onto the tool.

 **Converting via command-line**:
-> FcnpParser example.fcnp
+> FcnpTool example.fcnp

-> FcnpParser example.fcnp.xml
+> FcnpTool example.fcnp.xml